vivizuma/invoicinator/README.md

 how do I process the inputs in react?

-I should use state to bring user inputs over to the preview and create components with that state
+use used the react hook useState to accomplish this.
+However prop drilling was tedious and would be a potent- ial nightmare to maintain.
+I used contexts to handle this.
+Which, using a provider, automatically drills down to the necessary components that would use the props passed.

 props should be used to generate each item in the invoice when adding items